-Competitions, or contests, are clearly viewed in a bad light by the majority of crowdfunding platforms who have obviously had a bad experience with a few bad eggs, or worry that your backers won’t be properly rewarded for their support.
-There are plenty of ways to overcome this though, run a pre- or post- crowdfunding campaign competition or host your crowdfunding campaign on your own website using a number of pre-made plugins.
+Competitions, or contests, may be prevented by the big crowdfunding platforms who have obviously had a bad experience with a few bad eggs, or worry that your backers won’t be properly rewarded for their support; but there are plenty of innovative ways to overcome this.
+From pre- or post- crowdfunding campaign competitions to hosting your crowdfunding campaign on your own website using a number of pre-made plugins.

 Whatever you decide, be sure to shout about your competition from the rooftops to ensure you smash your crowdfunding goal – and if you need a hand, you know where we are.